 Power Purchase Agreement

-The Cuiabá I PPA was entered into on November 17, 1997, among the Power Plant as the seller, Eletronorte as the purchaser, and Eletrobrás as the guarantor.
+The Cuiabá I PPA was entered into on November 17, 1997, among EPE as the seller, Eletronorte as the purchaser, and Eletrobrás as the guarantor.
 These parties entered into an Assumption Agreement with Furnas on April 27, 1999, whereby Furnas assumed all of Eletronorte’s rights and obligations under the PPA.

 The PPA has a term of 21 years, providing for 20 years of power sales from the commencement of the first commercial phase.
 This term may be extended by mutual consent.
 The obligations of the parties commenced on May 4, 1998, the date of ratification of the PPA by ANEEL.

-Pursuant to the Cuiabá I PPA, EPE guarantees firm capacities for the power plant in three escalating generation phases: 150 MW in first phase by May [2000], an average daily commitment of 157 MW and up to 300 MW in second phase by May 2000, and 480 MW during third phase commencing July 2001.
-The level of guaranteed capacity will be stepped up to the next phase as additional generation capacity is brought on-line and as the Power Plant is converted from diesel to gas.
-The Power Plant is required to be using natural gas for 300 MW by May 2000 and 480 MW by May 2001.
+Pursuant to the Cuiabá I PPA, EPE guarantees firm capacities for the power plant in three escalating generation phases: 150 MW in first phase by May 1999, an average daily commitment of 157 MW and up to 300 MW in the second phase by May 2000, and 480 MW during the third phase commencing July 2001.
+The level of guaranteed capacity will be stepped up to the next phase as additional generation capacity is brought on-line and as the Cuiabá I Power Plant is converted from diesel to gas.
+The Cuiabá I Power Plant is required to be using natural gas for 300 MW by May 2000 and 480 MW by May 2001.
+Although under the Cuiabá I PPA all of the Cuiabá I Power Plant generation phases and the changeover to natural gas were to occur on anniversaries of the date of ANEEL ratification, these scheduled dates have been modified by intervening events of force majeure as described more fully below.

 Failure to achieve guaranteed capacity is an event of default that can lead to termination of the PPA.
-Due to the delay in the Pipeline Project discussed previously, EPE will likely declare a force majeure relating to non-compliance with the requirement regarding the use of natural gas.
+Due to the delay in the pipeline project discussed previously, EPE will likely declare a force majeure relating to non-compliance with the requirement regarding the use of natural gas.
 Furnas has requested that EPE proceed with the second phase of the Power Plant using diesel fuel.
-Subject to negotiation regarding price adjustments to account for use of diesel as opposed to gas, EPE is likely to proceed with the second phase using diesel.
+Subject to negotiation regarding price adjustments to account for the use of diesel as opposed to gas, EPE is likely to proceed with the second phase using diesel.

-Furnas must pay EPE on a monthly basis, in arrears, a tariff (in R$/MW/month) for guaranteed capacity made available (the “Capacity Tariff”) and a tariff (in R$/MWh) for energy delivered (the “Energy Tariff”) (together the “PPA tariffs”) depending upon the actual availability and output of the Power Plant.
-Almost all of the Power Plant’s fixed and variable costs are covered by the capacity payments, highly stable and predictable cash flows for the project and minimal exposure to dispatch risk.
-In certain circumstances, capacity Tariffs are paid even when the Power Plant is not available or not generating.
+Furnas must pay EPE on a monthly basis, in arrears, a tariff (in R$/MW/month) for guaranteed available capacity (the “Capacity Tariff”) and a tariff (in R$/MWh) for energy delivered (the “Energy Tariff”) (together the “Cuiabá I PPA tariffs”) depending upon the actual availability and output of the Power Plant.
+Almost all of the Cuiabá I Power Plant’s fixed and variable costs are covered by the capacity payments, resulting in highly stable and predictable cash flows for the project and minimal exposure to dispatch risk.
+In certain circumstances, Capacity Tariffs are paid even when the Power Plant is not available or not generating.
 These circumstances include non-dispatch, the triggering of Brazilian governmental force majeure provisions and emergencies affecting Furnas.
 Detailed capacity and energy payment information is available in the financial projections included herein relating to the Cuiabá Project.

-The PPA provides for the automatic adjustment of tariffs according to the following mechanisms:
+The Cuiabá I PPA provides for the automatic adjustment of tariffs according to the following mechanisms:

 an annual adjustment for Brazilian inflation, according to the IGP-DI index; and